nishalsach/nishalsach/README.md

 ### Sachita Nishal, PhD Student in Computing, Society, and the Murky In-Between

 Hi, I’m Sachita, and I'm a 2nd-year PhD student at Northwestern University's program in [Technology and Social Behaviour](https://tsb.northwestern.edu/).
+In my research, I'm very interested in studying how 💻 affect our consumption of 🎼, 🎞, 📺, and 📰 media.

 I currently work with [Dr. Nick Diakopoulos](http://www.nickdiakopoulos.com) in the [Computational Journalism Lab](https://cj-lab.org), where we study the impact of algorithms and automation on the news.